 He was a participant in the Catholic-Jewish Colloquium and the project on Educating for Religious Particularism and Pluralism.
 In 2001, he received the Covenant Foundation Award for Excellence in Jewish Education and the Dr. Benjamin Shevach award from Hebrew College for his outstanding contribution to Jewish educational leadership.

-Lehmann is married to Dr. Lisa Soleymani Lehmann, a primary-care physician who is director of the Center for Bioethics at Brigham and Women's Hospital and associate professor of medicine and medical ethics at Harvard Medical School.
+Lehmann is married to Dr. Lisa Soleymani Lehmann, a primary-care physician who is executive director of the U.S. Department of Veterans Affairs' National Center for Ethics in Health Care, and associate professor of medicine and medical ethics at Harvard Medical School.
 The Lehmanns have three children: Hillel, Eliyahu and Shira.